 The project was procured through a Design and Build tender process based on a comprehensive set of client requirements which included performance specifications and a fully developed preliminary design.

 All design consultants involved in the preparation of the Design and Build tender documents were retained for observation and review through the design and construction phases which ensured the quality aspects of the project were maintained throughout the entire project.

 RDT Pacific managed the complete process from concept planning, which included extensive community and Iwi consultation, through to the Design and Build tender and finally construction.
-Conscious how important the project was to the community, RDT Pacific were thorough throughout the community and Iwi consultation to ensure all voices and user groups were heard.
+Conscious of how important the project was to the community, RDT Pacific were thorough throughout the community and Iwi consultation to ensure all voices and user groups were heard.

-The multimillion-dollar Taiora QEII Recreation and Sport Centre was officially opened on Queens Birthday weekend – ahead of schedule and under budget.
+The multimillion-dollar Taiora QEII Recreation and Sports Centre was officially opened on Queens Birthday weekend – ahead of schedule and under budget.
 It was exciting to see the centre hit maximum capacity, with an estimated more than 14,000 people through the door already, clearly exhibiting the community interest for this project.